Paul Thomas Anderson: Early life

-Paul Thomas Anderson was born in Studio City, Los Angeles, on June 26, 1970, to Edwina (née Gough) and actor Ernie Anderson.
-His father was the voice of ABC and played a Cleveland late-night horror host known as Ghoulardi, after whom Anderson later named his production company.
-Anderson has three siblings and five half-siblings from his father's first marriage.
-He grew up in the San Fernando Valley and was raised as a Roman Catholic.
-He had a troubled relationship with his mother, but was close with his father, who encouraged him to become a writer or director.
+Paul Thomas Anderson was born in Studio City, Los Angeles, on June 26, 1970, to Edwina (née Gough) and media personality Ernie Anderson.
+His father was the voice of ABC and played a Cleveland late-night horror host known as Ghoulardi, after which name Anderson later named his production company.

+Paul Thomas Anderson has three siblings and five half-siblings from his father's first marriage.
+He grew up in the San Fernando Valley in a Catholic family.
+Anderson had a troubled relationship with his mother, and was closer with his father, who encouraged him to become a writer or director.
 He attended private schools including the Buckley School, John Thomas Dye School, Campbell Hall School, Cushing Academy, and Montclair College Preparatory School.

 Anderson was involved in filmmaking from an early age, and never had an alternative plan to directing films.
 He made his first film when he was eight years old, and started making films on a Betamax videocamera his father bought in 1982.
-He later started using 8 mm film, but realized that video was easier.
+He later started using 8 mm film but realized that working with video was easier.
 As a teenager, he began writing and experimenting with a Bolex 16 mm camera.
 After years of experimenting with "standard fare", Anderson wrote and filmed his first real production as a senior at Montclair Prep, using money he earned cleaning cages at a pet store.
 The film was a 30-minute mockumentary about a porn star, The Dirk Diggler Story (1988), with a story inspired by John Holmes, who also inspired Boogie Nights (1997), the feature-length adaptation of The Dirk Diggler Story.